jerdog/droidconde18/PITCHME.md

 @ul
 - 25+ years in Technology
 - 18 years in Mobile
-- 10 years at XDA in Community/DevRel
+- 10+ years in Community/DevRel
 - Community/DevRel Consultant
 @ulend